Skip to main content

 note

-By default, the variation’s folder is created using the same naming convention that we already have in the previous versions of the VS Code extension, but the var.info.json and var.config.json files will also be created at the same time.
-So, the name of the folder is not important since only the configuration files will be used.
+By default, the extension creates the variation’s folder using the same naming convention from previous versions, but also creates the var.info.json and var.config.json files.
+The folder name is not important because only the configuration files are used.

 Segment